Betterbird/thunderbird-patches/README.md

 1. If necessary, add Xcode to the PATH: Add `export PATH=/opt/homebrew/bin:$PATH` to `.zshenv` in the home directory.
 1. Install Mercurial: `brew install hg`
 1. In a new shell: `hg version`
-1. Install Rust: `brew install rustup`
+1. Install Rust: `curl https://sh.rustup.rs -sSf | sh` and select option 1
-1. In a new shell: `rustup-init` and `rustup override set 1.XX.0`, see `NN/NN.sh` for the required version
+1. `$HOME/.cargo/bin/rustup override set 1.XX.0`, see `NN/NN.sh` for the required version
 1. Install wget: `brew install wget`
 1. Prepare a directory for all the action, let's say: `mkdir build && cd build`
 1. Copy the goodness from this repository: `git clone https://github.com/Betterbird/thunderbird-patches.git`